 On the south side of the Inner Harbor is Federal Hill Park, a former lookout during the War of 1812 and the Civil War.
 Today, visitors can take in the dramatic view of Baltimore's cityscape from the top of the hill.
 The neighborhood around Federal Hill Park takes its name from the landmark.

-With a collection of more than 16,500 specimens representing 660 species, Baltimore's National Aquarium is the city's most-visited attraction.
+With a collection of more than 20,000 animals representing more than 700 species, Baltimore's National Aquarium is the city's most-visited attraction.
 Exhibits include a multi-story Atlantic coral reef, an open ocean shark tank, a 4-D immersion theater, a tropical rainforest, a glass pavilion with Australian wildlife, and a mammal pavilion that holds Atlantic bottlenose dolphins.

 Instead of a traditional maritime museum, several historic ships are permanently docked in Baltimore's Inner Harbor.
 Visitors can climb aboard and experience four landmark ships: A U.S. Navy tall ship first launched in 1854, a U.S. Coast Guard lightship from the 1930s, a submarine that took two war patrols in Japan during World War II, and the last ship floating that fought in the attack on Pearl Harbor.
-There's also a lighthouse.
+There's also a lighthouse dating back to 1855.
 All of the vessels are operated by Historic Ships in Baltimore, and tickets can be purchased for more than one ship at a discount.
 The lighthouse is free to all visitors.

 Dine at Harborplace and the Gallery